p-sun/my-mac-setup-with-themes/README.md

 ## Color Themes

 ### Color Themes for Terminal
-* Though I prefer iTerm, if you prefer Terminal, feel free to copy `.bash_profile` & `TermTheme.scpt` into your home folder.
+* Though I prefer iTerm 2, if you prefer Terminal, feel free to copy `.bash_profile` & `TermTheme.scpt` into your home folder.
 Now you can switch to a random themes by typing the alias `l`.

 ### Color Themes for Xcode
 * Add the themes to Applications -> Xcode.app/Contents/SharedFrameworks/DVTKit.framework/Versions/A/Resources/FontAndColorThemes